paduagroup/clandpol/README.md

     pair_coeff    3    8 coul/tt 4.5 1.0
     pair_coeff    3   9* coul/tt 4.5 1.0

-Here, the damped interactions are the ones of the HN atom (index 3) with Drude cores (indices 1, 2, 4, 7, 8) and Drude particles (indices 9-13).
+In this example, the damped interactions are the ones of the HN atom (index 3) with Drude cores (indices 1, 2, 4, 7, 8) and Drude particles (indices 9-13).

-The script prints the commands to be included by the user to the `in-p.lmp` file to declare the `coul/tt` pair style.
+The `coul_tt` script prints the commands to be included by the user to the `in-p.lmp` file to declare the `coul/tt` pair style.

     To inlcude to in-p.lmp:
         pair_style hybrid/overlay ... coul/tt 4 12.0
         include pair-tt.lmp

-#### 3. Modify the LJ interaction parameters of i-j pairs involved in hydrogen bonds
+#### 2.3 Modify LJ parameters of i-j pairs involved in hydrogen bonds

-Hydrogen bonds (D-H...A) involving hydrogen atoms represented by 'naked' charges without Lennard-Jones sites could lead to "freezing" of a system when modelled using polarisable force field.
-To avoid this effect, the repulsive potential between D and A sites should be adjusted with a typical value of the sigma parameter of 3.7 to 3.8 Å.
+Hydrogen bonds (D-H...A) involving hydrogen atoms represented by 'naked' charges without Lennard-Jones sites can lead to "freezing" of a system when modelled using a polarisable force field.
+To avoid this, the repulsive potential between D and A sites can be adjusted, with a typical value of the sigma parameter of 3.7 to 3.8 Å.

-In EAN, the hydrogen bond is formed between HN hydrogens atoms of the cation embedded into neighbouring N1 nitrogen atoms and the ON oxygen atoms of the anion.
-The sigma LJ parameter of the N1-ON interaction should be increased from 3.10 Å to 3.75 Å.
+In EAN, the hydrogen bond is formed between HN atoms of the cation embedded into neighbouring N1 atoms and the ON atoms of the anion.
+The LJ sigma parameter of the N1-ON interaction should be increased from 3.10 Å to 3.75 Å.

 <img src="example_pil/ean.png" alt="ean" width="300"/>

-The `pair_coeff` parameters of the interaction between N1 and ON atoms in the `pair-p-sc.lmp` file
+The `pair_coeff` parameters of the interaction between N1 and ON atoms in the `pair-sc.lmp` file

     pair_coeff    1    8 lj/cut/coul/long     0.037789     3.101612  # N1 ON

 should be replaced by

     pair_coeff    1    8 lj/cut/coul/long     0.037789     3.750000  # N1 ON

 ## References